eternal-will/shswt/README.md

 ### Backend Setup

-Follow the tutorial provided by @adrianhajdin at https://youtu.be/3HNyXCPDQ7Q?t=235
+Follow the tutorial provided by <a href="https://github.com/adrianhajdin">@adrianhajdin</a> at https://youtu.be/3HNyXCPDQ7Q?t=235